Social impact bond: Existing SIB initiatives

 Governments across the world are currently piloting SIB initiatives.
 Below are a few examples of these initiatives.

 Public safety and recidivism

 United Kingdom

-On 18 March 2010, Secretary of State for Justice Jack Straw announced a six-year Social Impact Bond (SIB) pilot scheme run by Social Finance that will see around 3,000 short term prisoners from Peterborough prison, serving less than 12 months, receiving intensive interventions both in prison and in the community.
-Funding from investors outside government will be initially used to pay for the services, which will be delivered by Third Sector providers with a proven track record of working with offenders.
+On 18 March 2010, Secretary of State for Justice Jack Straw announced a six-year Social Impact Bond (SIB) pilot scheme managed by Social Finance that will involve about 3,000 short term prisoners from Peterborough prison, serving less than 12 months, receiving intensive interventions both in prison and in the community.
+Funding from investors outside government will be initially used to pay for the services, which will be delivered by Third Sector providers with a proven record of working with offenders.
 If reoffending is not reduced by at least 7.5% the investors will receive no recompense.
 The Social Impact Bond in Peterborough was launched by Secretary of State for Justice Kenneth Clarke MP and Prisons Minister Crispin Blunt on 10 September 2010.